 ArchitectureRichmond documents and examines the buildings, spaces, and urban textures of Richmond, both celebrated and undiscovered.
-It also offers a critical look at the community’s ongoing development and provides an open discussion of broad design issues.
+It also offers a critical look at the community’s ongoing development and welcomes a discussion of broad design issues.

 Born in Richmond, Mario Accordino's 18 years there helped foster his appreciation for architecture and urbanism.
 He has worked for local firms and organizations including Johannas Design Group, H&G Landscape Architects, the Virginia Center for Architecture and Virginia Supportive Housing.
 Accordino graduated from Northeastern University with a degree in landscape architecture, and is currently working at Tom Leader Studio in Berkeley, California.
 His Richmond residence is in Byrd Park, and his favorite building in the city is the Hand Craft Cleaners in Scott’s Addition.